-Woman and children in Kettering murder case named by police
+Nurse and children in Kettering murder case named by police

 - Published

-A woman and two children who were found seriously hurt in a property in Northamptonshire and later died have been named by police.
+The victims in a triple murder inquiry in Northamptonshire are believed to be an NHS nurse and her two children.

-Anju Asok, 35, and children Jeeva Saju, 6, and Janvi Saju, 4, were discovered by police at Petherton Court in Kettering on Thursday morning.
+Anju Asok, 35, Jeeva Saju, 6, and Janvi Saju, 4, were discovered seriously hurt by police at Petherton Court in Kettering on Thursday morning.

-The woman, a Kettering General Hospital nurse, died at the scene and the two children died in hospital, police said.
+The woman, who worked at the town's general hospital, died at the scene and the two children died in hospital, police said.

 A 52-year-old man has been arrested on suspicion of murder.